botcar/botcar-data/commentary/Datasets.md

 ## Tree

-I began by trying to restructure the data by taking our current files and refining a few datasets by relating information based on some general 'hierarchical organization'.
+I began with trying to restructure the data by taking our current files and refining a few datasets by relating information based on some general 'hierarchical organization'.
 This is a top down approach to the dealing with the data and in effect creates a tree for our relations.

 ![datasetRework](https://raw.githubusercontent.com/botcar/botcar-data/master/commentary/Images/BotCar%20Document%20Revisions%20-%20draft%201.png)